SaleemShaikh/ml_project2/README.md

 ### 1. Saved weights and meta data
 Since our best model is trained in TensorFlow, you will need the obtain complete saved weights to get the evaluation results.
 You could get the trained weights and related testing files through the link

-Unzip the file and put
+Unzip the file, you will get xxx

 ### 2. Installing required libraries